About MCCA Campaigns for Inner-City Children

 When did MCCA begin serving youth through mentor clubs?

 In 1996 the Minority Christian Coaches Association (MCCA) was founded with the help of Reggie White and other influential business men in Milwaukee, Wisconsin to help teen boys overcome gangs, drugs and poverty.
 Mentor clubs where organized to give wayward teens a place to learn life skills, sports and the chance to experience life changing relationships with positive mentors.

 The First Mentor Club

-What are the core programs offered by MCCA?
+What are the core programs and campaigns offered by MCCA?

-Over the years these programs have developed into Work Ready Clubs, Sons of David Clubs and Team Fitness Clubs.
-Each of our MCCA clubs are focused on offering inner-city teens opportunities to learn life skills, job readiness, organized sports, volunteerism and team building.
+Over the years these programs have developed into Work Ready Clubs, Sons of David Clubs, Team Fitness Clubs and Gifts of Love Christmas Toy Drives.
+Each of our MCCA campaigns are focused on offering inner-city teens opportunities to learn life skills, job readiness, organized sports, volunteerism and team building.

 Work Ready Club